kristofferjalen/kristofferjalen.github.io/_posts/2019-03-15-build-and-release-azure-function-with-azure-devops.md

 comments: true
 ---

-I recently got an Azure Functions version 2.x app up and running in Azure with a build and release pipeline in Azure DevOps and this post is my brain dump of that process.
+I recently got an Azure Functions version 2.x app up and running in Azure with a build and release pipeline in [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) and this post is my brain dump of that process.

 ## Create a build pipeline

-The first thing I did was to create a new **Build pipeline** in **Azure DevOps**.
+The first thing I did was to create a new **Build pipeline** in Azure DevOps.
 My code was hosted in a repo in DevOps, so I selected the **Azure Repos** option.
 I used [this template](https://github.com/MicrosoftDocs/pipelines-dotnet-core/blob/master/azure-pipelines.yml) from the [Sample ASP.NET Core application for Azure Pipelines docs](https://github.com/MicrosoftDocs/pipelines-dotnet-core) but did a couple of modifications:

 The Microsoft-hosted agent pool provides [6 virtual machine images](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml) to choose from, and since my development team is using Visual Studio 2017 I choose the `vs2017-win2016` image instead of `ubuntu-16.04`.